With craft beer more popular than ever, there’s an incredible variety out there for you to crack open and find your perfect brew this summer.

 “Burgers, fresh salads and chicken all work well with an IPA thanks to its natural fruitiness.
 IPAs are easy drinking - especially session IPAs because their alcohol content tends to be lower - perfect for summer barbies."

 "Pale ales are slightly less fruity and bitter than IPAs because of the lower hop content.
 Nonetheless, they’re still really light and great for people that are just starting to get into beer.
 If you’re not sure what you like or what you’re after, start with a pale ale and work from there,” advises Billie.

 This clean, refreshing beer works brilliantly with creamy dishes.
-Try Brewdog’s Dead Pony Club with a spaghetti carbonara, cutting through the cheesy sauce while bringing out the smokiness of the bacon, or My Generation Beer Co’s Session Pale Ale over a summer picnic of creamy Brie and crusty bread.
+Try Brewdog’s Dead Pony Club with a spaghetti carbonara, cutting through the cheesy sauce while bringing out the smokiness of the bacon, or Sierra Nevada Pale Ale over a summer picnic of cheese and crusty bread.

 “The lightness helps to cut through decadent meals, while the carbonation helps to clean your palate between mouthfuls,” says Billie.